Frequently Asked Questions

 - • USGS NWIS: Water flow, temperature, turbidity, gage height

-- • NOAA Weather: Forecasts, barometric pressure, precipitation
+- • NOAA / NWS / CO-OPS: Forecasts, barometric pressure, tides, currents, and alerts

 Water conditions from USGS are updated every 15 minutes.
 Weather forecasts are refreshed hourly.
 Tide predictions are loaded daily.
 The dashboard shows the last update time for each data source.